dymmond/edgy/docs/queries/bulk.md

 When you need to perform in bulk a `get_or_create` in your models.
 The normal behavior would be like the `bulk_create` but this bring an additional `unique_fields` where we can make sure we do not insert duplicates by filtering the unique keys of the model data being inserted.
+When not provided `unique_fields` default to the primary keys.

 ```python
 results = await User.query.bulk_get_or_create([